Tim FitzHigham: Career

 FitzHigham began telling funny stories in a rum shop in the West Indies while working as a pig and nutmeg farmer; this may have been the beginnings of his work as a stand-up comedian.
 Back in the UK in 1999, he performed at the Edinburgh Festival Fringe with James Cary and Jonny Saunders in "Infinite Number of Monkeys – Sketch Comedy of Hypotheticals", where he was nominated for the Perrier Comedy Award (now the Edinburgh Comedy Award) for best newcomer.
 In 2000 he established Infinite Number of Monkeys as a production company and in the same year won a Spirit of the Fringe Award.
 His live shows, with topics ranging from the Kama Sutra to Morris dancing, have been made Critic's Choice in various newspapers, including The Times, The Sunday Times, The Daily Telegraph, The Independent, The Guardian, The Observer, The Scotsman, Scotland on Sunday, The Evening Standard, Time Out and Metro.

-From around 2005 Tim and Andrew Maxwell hosted a late night comedy show at the comedy store and also Edinburgh Festival.
-It was described by Maxwell as a 'late night howling cult' and by Tim as a 'late night Hammer Horror Hip Hop Muppet Show.
+From around 2005 FitzHigham and Andrew Maxwell hosted a late night comedy show at the Comedy Store and also Edinburgh Festival.
+It was described by Maxwell as a 'late night howling cult' and by FitzHigham as a 'late night Hammer Horror Hip Hop Muppet Show.
 It was initially called Maxwell's Fullmooners then simply Fullmooners.
 It featured break dancers, a chanteuse and comedians such as Simon Pegg, Jimmy Carr, Dara O'Briain, Ed Byrne, Jason Bryne, Jim Jeffries.
 It has often been quoted as the late night show by which others have been rated.
 The last publicly recorded Fullmooners was to a sold out McEwan Hall in Edinburgh.

 The solo shows he has performed include Don Quixote, in which he attempted to live like a medieval knight errant in celebration of the 400th anniversary of the publication of the novel Don Quixote.
 As a guest on BBC Radio 4's The Museum of Curiosity, he donated the novel Don Quixote to the museum.
 Eventually it was decided that Don Quixote would be better suited as the security guard on the museum steps where he could do less damage.

 In 2011, he was nominated for the Malcolm Hardee Cunning Stunt Award at the Edinburgh Festival Fringe. for his live show The Gambler The Guardian's Brian Logan wrote, "his unflappable pluck in the face of impossible (or at least ridiculous) odds seldom fails to amuse".

 In 2012, he was nominated for the Malcolm Hardee Act Most Likely to Make a Million Quid Award at the Edinburgh Fringe.
 He lost to the now millionaire Trevor Noah.